Melloss/ethio_numbers/README.md

 ## Features

 * Number to Amharic Text.
-* Number to Afaan Oromo.
+* Number to Afaan Oromo Text.

 ## Getting started
 you can add the package using the following command